- Evidence of Coverage

 It’s important to talk to your employer or local insurance agent before choosing to stay on your group plan or enroll in Medicare.

-Medicare Advantage plans from Align powered by Sanford Health Plan are available in the following states and select counties.
+Align powered by Sanford Health Plan options are available in select counties within Iowa, Minnesota, North Dakota and South Dakota.
 Your eligibility to enroll in these plans depends on the service area and county where you live.

 Learn more about your plan coverage: